TheEros/ta-rs-improved/README.md

 - Dynamic Window Sizes.
 This means you can do a 30 day SMA and a 15 hour SMA.
 - **Correct calculation of the Relative Strength Index (RSI)**

+This library is used to power [NexusTrade](https://nexustrade.io/), an AI-Powered automated investing research platform.
+NexusTrade allows even non-technical users to perform financial research, create automated strategies, and optimize those strategies with an easy-to-use UI.
+Users can then deploy their strategies live to the market with the click of a button.

 For more information about this repository, [read the following article.](https://nexustrade.io/blog/i-used-an-ai-to-fix-a-major-bug-in-a-very-popular-open-source-technical-indicator-library-20231223)

 ## Getting started